yongmingyang/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * This allows you to delete the QAndA at the specified `INDEX`.
-* The index refers to the index number shown in the displayed question list.
+* The index refers to the index number shown in the displayed QAndA list.

 Examples:

-* `list` followed by `delete 2` deletes the 2nd QAndA in the question book.
+* `list` followed by `delete 2` deletes the 2nd QAndA in the list.
-* `find disease` followed by `delete 1` deletes the 1st question in the results of the `find` command.
+* `find disease` followed by `delete 1` deletes the 1st QAndA in the results of the `find` command.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note about the delete command:**<br>

-The index **must be a positive integer** (1, 2, 3, ...) within the range of the number of QAndAs in the database.
+The index **must be a positive integer** (1, 2, 3, ...) within the range of the number of QAndAs in the displayed list.

 </div>